Polymero/polymero.github.io/_posts/CTF/2021-03-01-NetOnCTF-RSA-no-primEs-no-problEm.md

 ---
 title: NetOn CTF 2021 - RSA... no primEs, no problEm
 category: CTF
-tags: Write-up RSA
+tags: RSA crypto
+hidden_tags: write-up
 excerpt_separator: <!--more-->
 ---

-Crypto -- 500 pts (2 solves) -- Chall author: isHaacK
+Cryptography -- 500 pts (2 solves) -- Chall author: isHaacK

 Given both the public key and the secret value phi(n) we can derive the private component.
-There is one cath though, we do not know the public exponent... but we can just try until we find the right value.
+There is one catch though, we do not know the public exponent... but we can just try until we find the right value.

 <!--more-->